ChoyV/ScrollCanvasMinter/README.md

 # Scroll Canvas NFT minter

-This project is an automation script to facilitate the minting of NFTs Chain Pulse.
+This project is an automation script to facilitate the minting of NFTs Chain Pulse + Ethereum Year NFT.
 The script uses proxy servers for enhanced security and dynamic gas price fetching.

+### Important note : If you encounter any errors while running the script, you should probably change your proxy in proxy.txt or change the Scroll RPC in .env file (https://chainlist.org/chain/534352)

 ## Table of Contents
 - [Prerequisites](#prerequisites)